Ex-England cricket captain Vaughan cleared of racism charge | Sports-Games

 ''The panel is not satisfied on the balance of probabilities that these words were spoken by MV (Michael Vaughan) at the time and in the specific circumstances alleged,'' read the verdict in an 82-page document covering the entire case.

-Vaughan, one of the most high-profile figures in English cricket, said on Twitter the last few years have been an ''incredibly difficult period in my life'' and that the process ''has brought me to the brink of falling out of love with cricket.''
-After an investigation launched by Yorkshire in 2020, the club apologised for Rafiq being the victim of ''racial harassment and bullying.''
-Seven of Rafiq's 43 claims were upheld in a report commissioned by Yorkshire but the full version of the report was not published and didn't lead to any of the club's hierarchy facing disciplinary action.
+Vaughan, who was captain of England's Ashes-winning team in 2005 and is one of the most high-profile figures in English cricket, said on Twitter the last few years have been an ''incredibly difficult period in my life'' and that the process ''has brought me to the brink of falling out of love with cricket.''
+Yorkshire launched an investigation in 2020 in the wake of Rafiq's allegations and the club in the north of England later apologized that he was the victim of “racial harassment and bullying.''
+Seven of Rafiq's 43 claims were upheld in a report commissioned by Yorkshire, but the full version of the report was not published and didn't lead to any of the club's hierarchy facing disciplinary action.

 As a result, the ECB issued disrepute charges in June against seven individuals — including Vaughan — with prior connections to Yorkshire Cricket Club.
 The club was also charged.